pion/website/content/en/blog/fec-with-pion.md

 title: FEC with Pion
 Description: How to use FEC in Pion
 date: 2025-06-23
-authors: ["Jingyang Kang", "Aleksandr Alekseev", "Joe Turki"]
+authors: ["Jingyang Kang", "Aleksandr Alekseev", "Jo Turk"]
 ---

 We are excited to have FEC encoding support available in the pion/webrtc v4.1.2 + pion/interceptor v0.1.38.
 In this blog post, we'll explain what FEC is and how to implement it with Pion.